pimcore/customer-data-framework/doc/06_CustomerSaveManager.md

 ## Automatic Object Naming Scheme
 The CMF automatically applies a naming scheme for customer objects depending on a configured logic.
-This automatic naming scheme could be disabled if not needed.
+This automatic naming scheme can be disabled if not needed.

 ###### Example configuration
 ```yaml